Contrast-Security-OSS/docs/content/troubleshooting/ruby/Get-ruby-agent-logs.md

 ### Gather information on the exception

-Follow a similar process to gather agent logs to include with your bug report, omitting the **Console Logs** step.
+Follow the process outlined in the previous section to **Gather information on the process crash**, but omit the **Console logs** step.

 ## Additional Logging

 In rare cases, additional information may be required to properly diagnose the root cause of the undesired behavior.
-To facilitate this, the Ruby agent provides a convenience wrapper around Ruby's built in Head Dump utility.
+To facilitate this, the Ruby agent provides a convenience wrapper around Ruby's built in heap dump utility.
 To take a heap dump of your application with the agent enabled, add the following to your YAML configuration and restart the application.
-A background thread is then spawned and begin to automatically take Head Dumps.
+A background thread is then spawned and begin to automatically take heap dumps.

 ```yaml
 agent: